capitano-futuro/hello-world/README.md

   1) to run google ads on monero queries,
   2) to increase the number of nodes by 10x (hosting cost is around 100/mo)
   3) to intercept other wallets apart from monero-gui-wallet, that are not hardcoded (closed source) [don't know if closed source is a synonym for hardcoded - but from my perspective this term could be better perceived by non-tech people.
 Most of them have heard the term open-source]

+  Monero "BADCACA" deanonymization project.
+Daily list of 100 Monero users and their porn habits.
+Are you on it?
+TLDR
+Monero was never a real privacy coin.
+Multiple problems that Ciphertrace is currently exploiting were reported to Monero project in 2016 and remain unfixed since.
+To draw attention to the issue we will publish transactions, IP addresses and porn preferences of 100 "lucky" Monero users every day.

+<b>In addition ask yourself the following questions:</b>
+Why are moderators so desperate to remove this list?
+Why is there a gaggle of angry redditors responding to BADCACA posts?
+Why did Monero developers admit the limits of Monero's privacy in a 8h podcast called <BreakingMonero> [https://www.monerooutreach.org/breaking-monero/], but besides that nothing has changed?
+Do they really care about your privacy?
+Or do they care more about selling you their Monero?
+Why does an Internet rando, who is able to deanonymize Monero transactions and knows what porn you have bought with it, is such a pain in the a**** [or hassle] with Monero communities sales pitch.
+If a single Internet rando is able to just do that, what are NSA or other government agencies already doing?

+Do you have more questions or need more info?
+Feel free to visit Monero BADCACA website, with a more detailed FAQ-section.